kevinxucs/udpmask/README.md

 # udpmask

-Minimal UDP packet obfuscation tool for bypassing government level deep packet inspection.
-No external dependencies (including pthread), can be compiled to run in embedded devices.
+Minimal UDP packet obfuscation tool for bypassing deep packet inspection.
+No external dependencies (including pthread), can be compiled to run on embedded devices.

 ## Usage